bobbyjim/x16-corewar/README.md

 * 84: Operand expressions are not supported.

-* 86: There is no "indirect predecrement".
-On purpose.

 * X: All addressing modes are valid for all opcodes.

 * X: All opcodes MUST have both operands specified.